Categories: Off-topic

 (“eh”) and 에서

 (“ehsaw”) with places is a little tricky.
-The “ehsaw” form is used with action verbs when the action is occurring at that place, eg “I am waiting in front of the library”, or “we are playing in the park”.
+The “ehsaw” form is used when an action is occurring at that place, eg “I am waiting in front of the library”, or “we are playing in the park”.
 It is also used to indicate the place from which someone is coming.
 The “eh” form is used to indicate a place someone is going to, etc. The “eh” form is also used with the verb “to be at” (있다

 The particle 고